Registration and Records

 A student may cancel registration after payment without financial penalty if the student does so before the official first day of class.
 The student is entitled to a full refund and is regarded as never having registered.

 A class schedule of course offerings for the term, may be viewed in advance of the beginning of the term online at www.uhv.edu .
-The “Important Dates & Deadlines” calendar includes online registration dates and procedures.
+The “Registration / Payment Calendar” includes detailed online registration procedures and dates.
 Course offerings are generally available for web viewing on the following dates:

-A student should not attend a class unless properly registered for that course and section.
+A student may not attend a class after the first week of classes unless properly registered for that course and section.
 Failure to follow proper registration procedures may jeopardize the student’s good standing at the university and result in a loss of credit.
 Instructor’s class rolls are made up only from the official enrollment records.
 A student whose name is not on the class roll in each registered class should contact the Office of Admissions and Records to verify proper registration.
-“Attendance” at UHV is defined currently to include attendance in person or by correspondence, including participation via paper correspondence, videoconference, satellite, Internet or other electronic or telecommunication method where students are not physically present ina classroom.
-(A “student” is defined as an individual who is or has been “in attendance” at an educational agency or institution and regarding whom the agency or institution maintains education records.)

 The university reserves the right, when necessary, to discontinue classes or to otherwise alter the schedule.
-If a class is discontinued, students will be notified as soon as possible by the academic school, so that they may register for alternate courses.
+If a class is discontinued, students will be notified at the first scheduled class meeting, whenever possible, so that they may register for alternate courses.
 A student who is enrolled in a discontinued class must officially drop the course and, if the student wishes to enroll in another section, the student must officially drop and add immediately.
 If the university discontinues a course and the student elects not to replace it with another course, then the student will receive a refund from the Office of Administration and Finance.

 Section Changes – Add/Drop Courses

-After completing registration the student may add a course or change a class section during the times listed in the “Important Dates & Deadlines” calendar available online at www.uhv.edu .
-The form for section changes is available online at www.uhv.edu/oar.
-The student should check the “Important Dates & Deadlines” calendar for important deadlines and information regarding adding and dropping sections.
+After completing registration the student may add a course or change a class section during the times listed in the “Registration / Payment Calendar” available online at www.uhv.edu .
+The form for section changes may be obtained in the Office of Admissions and Records or online at www.uhv.edu/oar .
+The student should check the “Registration / Payment Calendar” for deadlines in adding and dropping sections.

 A student who plans to graduate at the end of the current term should check the academic calendar for deadlines to apply for graduation.
 The student must apply for graduation before the deadline indicated for each term in the academic calendar.
 Students who have not applied for graduation will not be graduated in a given term.
-The application for graduation is submitted online through the Student Self-Service system (MyUHV).
+The necessary forms to apply for graduation may be obtained in the Office of Admissions and Records or online at www.uhv.edu/oar .

 Auditing a Course